TomokiMiyauci/fonction/docs/api/index.md

-Returns `true` if the first argument is greater than or equal to the second; otherwise `false` {.desc}
+Returns `true` if the first argument is greater than or equal to the second; otherwise `false`.
+{.desc}